Belem Para, Brazil Travel Guide

 The city acts as a logistical base for river expeditions and offers a taste of Amazonian heritage without requiring deep jungle immersion.

-Belém serves as a major financial and cultural hub for the Amazon region.
+Belém acts as a major financial and cultural hub for the Amazon region.
 It draws visitors keen on its special combination of urban life and its direct access to the rainforest.
 It is a spot where the old and new coexist, where traditional riverboats dock alongside modern shipping vessels, and in what place the ancient rhythms of the forest meet the bustle of a modern city.

 On the Guamá River, near the Amazon rainforest's mouth, Pará State, Northern Brazil.